marshatlarge/pokemon-battle-arena/README.md

-# Pokemon Battle Arena
+# Pokémon Battle Arena

-The Pokemon Battle Arena is a web-based app that simulates Pokemon battles with randomly generated opponents from generation 1.
+The Pokémon Battle Arena is a web-based app that simulates Pokémon battles with randomly generated opponents from generation 1.
 It is built using Vanilla JavaScript, HTML, and CSS.
-It utilizes the PokeAPI to fetch Pokemon data.
+It utilizes the PokéAPI to fetch Pokémon data.

 ![Example 2](./screenshots/example1.png)